Everything Aaron and Jordan Rodgers Have Said About Their Family Feud

+Word of the family's rift became public knowledge when the quarterback's younger brother appeared on JoJo Fletcher's season of The Bachelorette

-Quarterback Aaron Rodgers may have led the Green Bay Packers to a narrow victory during Sunday night’s playoff game against the Dallas Cowboys, but his family did not share in the celebration.
+Quarterback Aaron Rodgers may have led the Green Bay Packers to a narrow victory during the 2017 playoff game against the Dallas Cowboys, but his family did not share in the celebration.

-According to a new interview with The New York Times published Sunday, Ed Rodgers confirmed that he’s not on speaking terms with his son following the 32-year-old NFL star’s rise in popularity.
+According to an interview with The New York Times in January 2017, Ed Rodgers confirmed that he hasn’t been on speaking terms with his son following the NFL star’s rise in popularity.

 “Fame can change things,” Ed said.

-Word of the family’s rift became public knowledge last spring when the quarterback’s younger brother Jordan appeared on JoJo Fletcher‘s season of The Bachelorette.
+Word of the family’s rift became public knowledge in the spring of 2016 when the quarterback’s younger brother Jordan appeared on JoJo Fletcher‘s season of The Bachelorette.
 While on the show, Jordan revealed that although he was very close with his oldest brother Luke, Aaron is estranged from the rest of the family.

 Aaron also didn’t appear when Fletcher went to California to meet the Rodgers family during the hometown dates episode of the reality show.